tinder-kylebendelow/CursorStatsTool/README.md

 ## Features

-- **Drag and Drop Interface**: Simply drag a CSV file onto the app or click to select one
+- **Multiple File Support**: Drag and drop multiple CSV files at once or select multiple files
 - **Swift Extension Filtering**: Automatically filters rows to only include entries where Swift is used as the "Most Used Apply Extension" or "Most Used Tab Extension"
+- **Smart Model Selection**: Determines the most-used model by analyzing total usage statistics across all days
 - **Data Merging**: Combines multiple days of data for the same user (by email) by summing numeric columns
 - **Column Removal**: Automatically removes "Is Active" and "Client Version" columns from the output
 - **CSV Export**: Export the processed data to a new CSV file

 ## How to Use

+1. **Generate Project**: Run `tuist generate` to create the Xcode workspace
-1. **Launch the App**: Open `CursorStatsTool.app` in Xcode or build and run the project
+2. **Launch the App**: Open `CursorStatsTool.xcworkspace` in Xcode or build and run the project
-2. **Load CSV**: Drag and drop your Cursor analytics CSV file onto the app, or click the drop area to select a file
+3. **Load CSV**: Drag and drop your CSV file(s) onto the app, or click the drop area to select multiple files
-3. **Process Data**: Click the "Process Data" button to filter and merge the data
+4. **Process Data**: Click the "Process Data" button to filter and merge the data
-4. **Export**: Click "Export Processed CSV" to save the results to a new file
+5. **Export**: Click "Export Processed CSV" to save the results to a new file

 ## Input Format